ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 -   HANA software that you uploaded to an Azure Storage account.
      This storage account is pre-created and can be found in the resource group named **hanav2-sn-RG**
-- The HANA Infrastructure deployed in the RG named **hanav2-ha-RG**
+- The Highly-available Azure Infrastructure for HANA instance deployed in the RG named **hanav2-ha-RG**

 ### Task 1: Deploy highly-available Azure HANA instances by using Ansible